Last Updated 02/25/2022

 Located on the E side of Snoqualmie Pass, Rampart Ridge offers spectacular views of the Cascades and the Alpine Lakes Wilderness.
-Although the site is not regulated or managed, both launch and landing require strong H-3 skills and high “bump tolerance” for mid-day flying if there’s a significant lapse rate or wind.
+Both launch and landing require strong H-3+ skills and high “bump tolerance” for mid-day flying if there’s a significant lapse rate or wind due to uneven launch topography and trees along with potentially extreme LZ rotor and thermic turbulence.

 Contacts: Paul Dees, (206) 618-7188 or Ron Barbera (206) 409-3127